Last update: 4/15/2022

 Our Solutions and our Service Providers only collect personally identifiable information (“PII”, also referred to as personal data or personal information in some jurisdictions) for our purposes as set out in the next section II.
 THE CATEGORIES OF PII WE COLLECT FOR OUR PURPOSES AND THE APPLICABLE LEGAL BASIS FOR OUR DATA PROCESSING.
 Collection of PII occurs if you register for an appointment on the Solutions, subscribe to a newsletter, tweet to us, or use other features and resources on the Solutions.
 You may visit our Site anonymously, but that may prevent you from accessing certain features or Services or Solutions.

 - Through EMR platforms APIs

-- Through EMR platform online pages shared by you
+- Through the EMR platform, online pages shared by you

-- Through EMR platform online pages accessed by Massive Bio’s corporate accounts with your authorization to see your PII
+- Through EMR platform online pages accessed by Company’s corporate accounts with your authorization to see your PII

 - Through emails, SMS, or other means of communication channels